Skip to main content

 This experience is not one of simple decline; it is a profound shift in biological function that manifests as a constellation of symptoms ∞ from the thermal dysregulation of hot flashes to the cognitive fog that clouds clear thought and the deep fatigue that settles into the bones.

 Your lived experience of this transition is the clinical starting point.
-It is the human data that precedes any lab value, and understanding the of any intervention begins with respecting the validity of these sensations and seeking to understand their origin.
+It is the human data that precedes any lab value, and understanding the long-term safety of any intervention begins with respecting the validity of these sensations and seeking to understand their origin.

 The menopausal transition represents a fundamental change in the body’s endocrine signaling.
 The ovaries, which for decades produced the primary female sex hormones, estrogen and progesterone, gradually cease their output.
 These hormones are systemic messengers, influencing tissues and organs far beyond the reproductive system.